Notes on the Geography of Yemen: Sana'a

 Recognize what you're looking at?
 Think about those gardens and the grooves worn in the black stones here.
 Got it?

 Now you see it: a well.
 Buckets were hoisted by camels walking down long ramps or inclines.
 As the water table fell, the ramps grew longer, in some cases to a 100 yards.

 Pride of place goes to the great mosque, the Al-jamaa al-kebir.

 Inside, it's as simple as the houses outside are complicated.

 A place of study but also of peace--and of salvaged or borrowed-without-asking architectural relics.

 Speaking of architectural relics, here's one.
-It's a walled enclosure.
+It's a walled, circular enclosure.
 What could it be or have been?

 The sign should help, because that second word is cognate to "chalice."
-The enclosure, in short, was the floor under the dome of a cathedral built in pre-Islamic times, when Sana'a was part of the Axumite kingdom.
+Got it now?
+We're looking at pre-Islamic church, built when Sana'a was part of the Axumite kingdom.
 The houses in the preceding photo sit atop what was the nave.
 Some of the columns in the cathedral wound up in the mosque.

 A market adjoins the mosque.